 What cookies does this website use?

-This web only use own cookies and are detailed below:
+this website only uses its own cookies and are detailed below:

-- Preferences: Cookies allow me to remember your settings and preferences, such as your preferred language and your privacy settings.
+- Preferences: Cookies allow me to remember your settings and preferences, such as preferred language and privacy settings.

-Yes, and not only delete, but also block, in a general or particular way for a specific domain.
+Yes, and not just delete, also block, in general or in particular for a specific domain.